 III.
 Keeping in touch

 While the bulk of your Internship will take place at your agency, you and I still need to keep in touch during the semester.
 Therefore, it is mandatory that you email me ONCE per month (on the first of each month) during Fall or Spring semesters, and TWICE per month (on the first and fifteenth of each month) during the summer semesters, to update me regarding your progress & activities.
-Your email can just be a brief update (i.e. 4-5 or more sentences).
+Updates should be a minimum of 150 words and sent to me in the body of your email.
 I will also be staying in touch with your supervisor at the Agency.

 FAILURE TO KEEP IN TOUCH MAY RESULT IN FAILING THE INTERNSHIP.
 It is crucial to your professional development that you follow-through with your responsibilities to the Internship Agency and to the Film Studies Department.